The Charity

 The Story

-The Charity is a non-profit organization, committed to supporting refugees and new immigrants by providing essential supplies such as clothing, furniture, and household items.
-Due to the absence of a digital tracking system, donations often pile up in disorganized stacks, making it difficult for staff and visitors to locate necessary items.
-The reliance on manual record-keeping, using notebooks, further exacerbates the problem by increasing the workload and leaving room for errors
+The Seraj Society is a non-profit organization, committed to supporting refugees by providing essential supplies such as clothing, furniture, and household items.
+However, due to the absence of a digital tracking system, donations often pile up in disorganized stacks, making it difficult for staffs and visitors to find items.
+Also, the reliance on director’s manual record-keeping, using notebooks, make the problem even worse.
+Manual record stops effective information sharing as well as tracking the donation and visitors coming history.

 Why did The charity project inspire us?

-At the beginning of our journey with The Charity, we witnessed the overwhelming workload shouldered by the director, who not only manages the inventory but also handles other choses including but not limited to donor organization, and refugee reception.
+When we first met with the Seraj Society, we are so welcomed by the director there.
+During our observation, we found the overwhelming workload shouldered by the director, who not only manages the inventory but also handles other choses including but not limited to donor organization, and refugee reception.
 Her dedication to helping others, despite limited resources, deeply resonated with our team.

-We were deeply moved by the mission and goals of the Charity.
+We were deeply moved by the mission and goals of the Seraj Society.
 However, existing management challenges are limiting their impact.
 This inspired us to design a simple and user-friendly inventory management system to help the organization improve efficiency, reduce administrative burdens, and better focus on serving the community.

 Challenges

-How can we design a simple and smartphone-friendly inventory management system to improve the organization, tracking, and sharing of information for The Charity, while addressing its current resource limitations?
+How can we design a simple and smartphone-friendly inventory management system to improve the organization, tracking, and sharing of information for The Seraj Society, while addressing its current resource limitations?

 Lack of Digital Tools